100 Ridiculous Facts about China You Have To See To Believe

 Want to discover some amazing facts about China?

 Well grab a coffee and sit back because we’ve got 100 crazy ones ready and waiting for you!

 1. China has the 4th largest amount of land after Russia, Canada and America.

 2. China is the largest Asian country by land mass.

 3. China has the longest combined land border in the world.
 This border is shared with 14 other countries.

 4. China is around 9,596,960 sq km.
 Making it roughly 39 times bigger than the UK.

-6. Tianjin is the 3rd largest city in China and is the birthplace of the first university in China.
+6. Tianjin is the 4th largest city in China and is the birthplace of the first university in China.

 7. China has 5 representatives in the top 20 most populated cities in the world.